textX/textX/CONTRIBUTING.md

 image:

 1. Install [docker](https://docs.docker.com/engine/install/).
-2. Go to `docs` folder and run:
+2. From the project's root folder run:

     ```sh
-    ./serve.sh
+    ./serve-docs.sh
     ```

 This starts docker container which will watch to changes in the markdown docs